 If the employer does not notify the employee of a rejection, the request is automatically approved.

 The reduction and distribution of working hours then take effect as requested (deemed consent, Section 8 (5) TzBfG).
-This also applies if the employer has only communicated its rejection verbally.
+This also applies if the employer has communicated its rejection verbally.

 However, deemed consent only applies if all basic requirements are met.
 These include the waiting period and the minimum number of employees in the company.